 What is the Clore Fellowship

-Each year, we award places to around 25 exceptional leaders from a range of specialisms across the cultural sector including the visual and performing arts, museums, libraries, archives and heritage, broadcasting and digital media, cultural policy and practice.
+This year we will award places to around 20 exceptional leaders from a range of specialisms across the cultural sector including the visual and performing arts, museums, libraries, archives and heritage, broadcasting and digital media, cultural policy and practice.

-The Fellowship takes place between September and the following July and includes a number of core activities and a loose framework to support your development as a cultural leader.
+The Fellowship will take place between March and September 2021 and includes a number of core activities and a loose framework to support your development as a cultural leader.

 The Fellowship is self-guided, so you’ll need to be highly motivated and deeply curious.
 It is primarily experiential, underpinned by contemporary leadership theories.
 You’ll learn from the experiences of guest speakers and your peers, and gain insights about yourself from practical workshops and through your secondment, mentoring and coaching.